founek2/balena-radio/README.md

 # balena-radio
 Modified project of `balena-sound` to add internet radio playback when not playing from any other source.
 After boot `mplayer` is loaded with provided radio from enviroment variable `RADIO_URL`.
 It`s automatically paused when playing from any other source (airplay/bluetooth/spotify/upnp) and then is automatically resumed.

+# Warning
+I am not using multiroom setup, so I could not test it.
+Even though it should probably work - needs confirmation.

 # Required steps
 ```bash
 git clone git@github.com:founek2/balena-radio.git